Infinity Gems: Publication history

-The Infinity Gems appeared in the crossover between the Marvel universe and the Ultraverse, when the vampiric Rune stole the gems from the Infinity Watch.
-The gems were dispersed in the Ultraverse and Loki looked for them.
-The reunion of the gems with a seventh gem, the Ego Gem, revealed the existence of the entity Nemesis, that said that she was the conscience of the gems.
-Nemesis was slain and the gems dispersed again.

-In a story arc of the Thanos series (2003–2004), Galactus gathers six of the Gems but accidentally allows an interdimensional entity named Hunger access to the Marvel universe.
-Thanos and Galactus banish the entity and the Gems are scattered again with the exception of the Soul Gem, which Thanos retains for its customary custodian Adam Warlock.
-In New Avengers: Illuminati, a 2007–2008 limited series, a cabal of Earth's heroes gather the Gems and attempt to wish them out of existence but discover that they must exist as part of the cosmic balance.
-Instead, the Illuminati divide and hide the Gems.

-In a 2010 Avengers storyline, The Hood steals several Gems but is defeated by use of the remaining Gems; the Illuminati attempt to hide them again.
-The Illuminati later wield the Infinity Gems to stop another universe from collapsing into their own but the cost of this however, was the destruction of the gauntlet and all gems minus the Time Gem which simply disappeared.
-Afterwards, the previously vanished Time Gem appears to Captain America and some of the Avengers and transports them into future realities, shattering time in the process.

-As a result of the Incursions, the entire multiverse is destroyed.
+As a result of the Incursions, the multiverse is destroyed.
 However, Doctor Doom combines fragments of several alternate realities into Battleworld.
-Doctor Strange gathers the six main Infinity Gems from various realities into a new Infinity Gauntlet, which he leaves hidden until the surviving heroes of Earth-616 return.
-The Gauntlet is subsequently claimed by Black Panther, who uses it to keep the Beyonder-enhanced Doom occupied until Mister Fantastic can disrupt his power source.
+Doctor Strange gathers the Infinity Gems realities into a new Infinity Gauntlet, which he leaves hidden until the surviving heroes of Earth-616 return.
+The Gauntlet is claimed by Black Panther, who uses it to keep Doom occupied until Mister Fantastic can disrupt his power source.

-After the multiverse is recreated, the Gems become known as the Stones and have altered powers.
+After the multiverse is recreated, the Infinity Gems become known as the Infinity Stones and have altered powers.
 The Stones are shown to have a pocket universe existing within each of them.
-Loki would later discover the Stones are originated from the primordial universe where Celestials reside, guarding a deposit of countless Infinity Stones which they infuse with their cosmic energy and deliver to different realities across the Multiverse.
-Warlock later uses the Soul Stone to grant the other Stones sentience and enable them to choose their own wielders.
+Loki discovers that the Stones originated from the primordial universe where the Celestials reside, guarding a deposit of countless Infinity Stones which they infuse with cosmic energy and disperse across the multiverse.
+Adam Warlock later uses the Soul Stone to grant the other Stones sentience and let them choose their own wielders.